Procedure choices and outcomes of PTTD surgery

 Let’s take a look at each of these procedures in relationship to their ability to create an arch.
 We’ll use the three cardinal planes of the body to describe how each of these procedures is used to treat PTTD.

-Procedure that have no effect on arch height in surgical repair of PTTD
+Procedures that have no effect on arch height in surgical repair of PTTD

 - Although an Achilles tendon lengthening is an integral procedure used in almost all cases of PTTD repair, the Achilles tendon lengthening affects the foot in the sagital plane and does not increase the height of the arch.